Hire in India

 |Income more than INR 1,000,000||112,500||30.0|

 The basic exemption limit for resident individuals who are 60 years of age or more but less than 80 years of age at any time during the tax year is INR 300,000.
-For resident individuals who are 80 years of age or more, it is INR 500,000.
+For resident individuals who are 80 years of age or more, the designated amount is INR 500,000.

-In addition to the income tax, a surcharge of 10% is to be levied, where the total income of individuals exceeds INR 5 million but does not exceed INR 10 million.
+In addition to the income tax, a surcharge of 10% is to be levied in cases where the total income of individuals exceeds INR 5 million but does not exceed INR 10 million.
 When the total income of individuals exceeds INR 10 million, the rate of surcharge will be 15%.

 - Health and Education Cess

-Health and education Cess at the rate of 4% of the income tax and surcharge (if applicable) will be levied to compute the final tax liability of individuals.
+A health and education cess at the rate of 4% of the income tax and surcharge (if applicable) will be levied to compute the final tax liability of individuals.

 - Tax rebate

-The rebate is available to a resident individual if his total income does not exceed Rs.
-5,00,000.
-The amount of rebate shall be 100% of income-tax or Rs.
-12,500, whichever is less.
+The rebate is available to a resident individual if his total income does not exceed INR 5 million.
+The amount of rebate shall be 100% of income-tax or INR 12,500, whichever is less.

 |Nature of Income||Up to Rs.
 50 lakh||More than Rs.50 lakh but up to Rs.
 1 crore||More than Rs.1 crore but up to Rs.
 2 crore||More than Rs.2 crore but up to Rs.
 5 crore||More than Rs.
 5 crore but up to Rs.
 10 crore||More than Rs.
 10 crore|